fabriziosalmi/lws/README.md

 ---

 > [!WARNING]
-> **Disclaimer**: LWS is a project created for fun and exploration.
+> **Disclaimer**: **lws** is a project created for fun and exploration.
 It is not intended for production use, and users should exercise caution when using it on live systems.
 Always test thoroughly in a non-production environment.